EthanHu29/LowCostBrailleEmbosser/README.md

 The project is presented in GSDSEF March 2025, and CSEF April 2025.

-The git hub documented the 3D printable part that can be installed on top of the CNC plotter based on Henry Arnold and Jonathan K.
+3DPrintFiles folder documented the 3D printable part that can be installed on top of the CNC plotter based on Henry Arnold and Jonathan K.

+BrailleToSVG-main folder shows the Braille to SVG example that we studied Zwettekop’s open source code as an example and worked out a converter for our Braille embosser.

+Images folder has the Braille Embosser image.